 The Womens Village: A Source of Change for Incarcerated Women

-The women involved with The Womens Village realized that they could utilize each and everyone of their unique strengths to create a prison culture based on the pursuit of personal excellence.
+The women involved with The Womens Village realized that they could utilize their unique strengths to create a prison culture based on the pursuit of personal excellence.

 The project offers the women a unique opportunity to share their personal experiences and knowledge to inspire each other to change and make positive contributions to the community in which they all live — the prison.

 The Womens Village has an advisory council and governing capacity that helps to provide leadership and direction.
-Ten women serve on the council and they are work diligently to create a healthier prison atmosphere.
+Ten women serve on the council, working diligently to create a healthier prison atmosphere.

 One of the goals of The Womens Village is to help reduce violence in the correctional facility.
 One way is to keep the women busy.
 If the women are kept busy and can find a passion, problems can be addressed before they escalate into full-blown violence.
-Keeping busy can be a great stress reducer and finding something to be focused on can build self-esteem and confidence.
+Keeping active can be a great stress reducer, and finding something to focus on can build self-esteem and confidence.

-From this think tank of the advisory council comes nine sub-councils that can help the women inmates stay engaged.
+From this think tank of the advisory council come nine sub-councils that can help the female inmates stay engaged.

-Heath & Wellness Team-facilitates wellness classes such as women’s health, nutrition and fitness programs.
+Health & Wellness Team: facilitates wellness classes such as women’s health, nutrition, and fitness programs.

-Environmental Team-helps women in creating a sustainable environment.
+Environmental Team: helps women create a sustainable environment.

-Morale Building Team-helps women deal with their feeling by encouraging a positive atmosphere.
+Morale Building Team: helps women deal with their feelings by encouraging a positive atmosphere.

-Reentry Team-helps with programs to help with the reentry process; job readiness classes, resume writing, proper work attire.
+Reentry Team: helps with programs to help with the reentry process, job readiness classes, resume writing, and proper work attire.

-Women prisoners who are interested in The Womens Village must become a member and participate in a series of orientations, and commit to two self-help groups.
-During orientation, the women have a chance to develop personal goals that they would like to address and reach as part of The Womens Village.
+Women prisoners interested in The Women Village must become members, participate in a series of orientations, and commit to two self-help groups.
+During orientation, the women can develop personal goals they want to address and reach as part of The Womens Village.

 What struck me as so sincere about this program are the values.
-Honesty, Compassion, Diversity, Self-Empowerment, Education and Usefulness.
+Honesty, Compassion, Diversity, Self-Empowerment, Education, and Usefulness.
 These deep core values have had a profound effect on helping women prisoners to be a source of change for each other within prison walls.
-The Womens Village program is a unique and supportive community while under very difficult circumstances.
+The Womens Village program is a unique and supportive community under challenging circumstances.

 Categories